RuiRioPina/LAPR2-20-21/docs/SprintB/US_8/US_8.md

     }

-**Test 3:** Check if it's possible to get all type of tests registered in the application.
+**Test 3:** Check that it's possible to get all type of tests registered in the application.

 	@Test
          public void getTestTypes() {